 With many things we try to do in Excel, there are usually multiple paths to the same outcome.
 Some paths are better than others depending on the situation.
 The same holds true for linear regression in Excel.
-There are three ways you can perform this analysis (without VBA).
+There are four ways you can perform this analysis (without VBA).
 They are:

-Linear Regression with Excel Charts
+Simple Linear Regression with Excel Charts

 When you need to get a quick and dirty linear equation fit to a set of data, the best way is to simply create an XY-chart (or “Scatter Chart”) and throw in a quick trendline.
 Add the equation to the trendline and you have everything you need.
 You can go from raw data to having the slope and intercept of a best-fit line in 6 clicks (in Excel 2016).